Ednah1/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays a confused smiley
+script that display the content of /etc/passwd file